Nathan Ahimbisibwe

 Nathan Ahimbisibwe is an Anglican bishop in Uganda: he has been Bishop of South Ankole since 2012.

 Ahimbisibwe was educated at the Reformed Theological Seminary and ordained in 1997.
 He has served as a lecturer at Bishop Stuart University, Tutor of Theological Education in the Diocese of Ankole, Chaplain of Makerere University and as a Canon of St. Peter's Cathedral, Bweranyangi.
 He was consecrated at St. Matthew's Church, Kyamate on January 8, 2012.

+Episcopate

+In September 2011, Ahimbisibwe was elected the first Bishop of the newly created South Ankole Diocese by the House of Bishops of Church of Uganda.
+The Diocese was carved out of Ankole and West Ankole dioceses.
+He was consecrated bishop on 8 January 2012 at St. Matthew's Cathedral, Kyamate, by Henry Luke Orombi.